 Here's a short video clip highlighting a conversation with Carl Rogers about the job of a psychotherapist.

-In Existential supervision groups there are at times a chance for all supervisees to bring examples of how they are “being” with their clients.
+In supervision groups online or at the Mirrabooka pratice, there are spaces for all supervisees to bring examples of how they are “being” with their clients.
 This might lead into the group raising certain questions, issues or concerns as a means to open a deeper discussion.
 When doing this, we might then consider different ways of looking at the material, different ways of understandings it and different ways of assisting you through it.

 Overall, the group is a place to explore and reflect on material/situations at work you may be ‘holding on to’ and to release these with the support of the group.
 Struggling themes such as boredom, burnout, helplessness, anxiety, fear, confusion etc.. are just some of the themes that could be discussed within the group.
 There are no set agendas, only emotions, thoughts and concerns to bring which relate to yourself, clients or the organisation.

 Below are some examples of 'reflective thought' questions that will maybe be explored in our individual or group supervision sessions:

 - What made me respond that way to that particular question?
 What was behind it?